aws-samples/serverless-patterns/apigw-lambda-sfn-transcribe-translate-polly-sam/README.md

     ```
     cd apigw-lambda-sfn-transcribe-translate-polly-sam
     ```
-1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+1. From the command line, install serverless library:
     ```
-    sam build
-    sam deploy --guided
+    npm install -g serverless
+    sls -v
     ```
+1. Run install the libraries for the application:
+    ```
+    npm install
+    ```
-1. During the prompts:
+1. Now the deploy the serverless template:
-    * Enter a stack name
-    * Enter the desired AWS Region
-    * Allow SAM CLI to create IAM roles with the required permissions.

-    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.
+    ```
+    sls deploy
+    ```

-1. Note the outputs from the SAM deployment process.
-These contain the resource names and/or ARNs which are used for testing.
+1. Note the outputs from the Serverless deployment process.
+These contain the S3 bucket name where the audio file has to be copied, the state machine arn and websocket API.

 ## How it works